Travel guide New Zealand

 "Te reo māori", the Māori language.
 In full resurgence for several years now, more and more words are being integrated into Kiwi everyday vocabulary.
 Among the most common: kia ora (hello), koha (donation), kai (food), taonga (treasure), tamariki (children), manuhiri (visitors), Nau mai Haere mai (welcome).

-Working Holiday Visa, or, in French, PVT, Permis Vacances Travail.
-Accessible to people under 30 years old, it is the key to long term travel.
-It is valid for one year (compared to 3 months for the classic tourist visa) and gives the right to work in the country.
-New Zealand, just like Australia, welcomes a lot of PVT students.
+Working Holiday Visa.
+Available to those under 30, this is the key to long-term travel.
+It is valid for one year (compared with 6 months for the classic tourist visa) and gives the right to work in the country.
+New Zealand, like Australia, welcomes a huge number of PVT applicants.

 You are from here, if...